-Finding the best REITs to invest in requires more than just an understanding of the real estate market.
+Finding the best REITs to buy for 2026 requires more than just an understanding of the real estate market broadly.

-REITs—that’s short for real estate investment trusts—are fundamentally about property.
+REITs—short for “real estate investment trusts”—are fundamentally about property.
 However, the best REIT stocks often specialize in a particular corner of the real estate market, and are impacted by more than just mortgage rates or national real estate trends.

 Furthermore, many investors believe the best REIT stocks provide dividend growth over time.
 That means looking beyond the short-term trends to make the most of long-term income potential.